 红包 (Hóngbāo / Red Envelopes) are very important gifts during Chinese New Year, weddings, birthdays, and other special occasions!
-The color red represents energy, happiness and good luck; therefore, to gift a red envelope is to wish the recipient good fortune.
+The color red represents energy, happiness and good luck.
+Therefore, the gift a red envelope symbolizes the wish for good fortune to the recipient.
 As usual, we are happy to share our free printable 红包 that you can make with your kids!
 The lucky Chinese red envelope printables are available in simplified and traditional Chinese.
 At the end of the post, you can find 6 tips for presenting 红包 as a gift to family and friends.

 The first 7 pages of the printable red envelopes have the following characters:

 - 寿 or 壽 (Shòu / Longevity)

 - 好 (Hǎo / Good)

 Since we are a Christian family, and I have thus included 4 Chinese Christian blessings:

 - 福杯滿溢 / 福杯满溢 (Fú bēi mǎn yì / May your cup overflow with blessings)